Introduction

 This type of decision-making is not simply about discipline.
 It reflects a psychological environment in which financial security feels fragile.

-Thus, the scarcity mindset does not only alter financial preferences.
-It reorganizes the very structure of priorities within the decision-making process.
+Scarcity mindset therefore does more than alter financial preferences.
+It reorganizes the structure of priorities within the decision-making process.

 When immediate safety becomes the dominant criterion, long-term financial choices may lose urgency even when they remain important.